wendahere/GoGetter/Journal.md

 As etching will remove copper portions, we cut away the perimeters of the copper that is unused.

 Mix 1:1 portion of 3% Hydrogen Peroxide and Vinegar.
 If the hydrogen peroxide is 6%, mix a 2:1 with 2 being Vinegar.
+Add half a teaspoon of salt, it does not have to be accurate, but too much salt will cause too much bubbles when copper is being rubbed off.

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Electrical%20Component/PCB%20Etching/Electrical%20PCB/IMG_5137.JPG)